-Marital status

-Number of children
+Marital status Number of children Arrest record

-Arrest record

-Military discharge

-Economic status

-Mode of transportation
+Military discharge Economic status Mode of transportation

-Medical problems

-Attendance at previous jobs
+Medical problems Attendance at previous jobs

 The bottom line is that these areas are not job-related.
-Anyone can be arrested but that doesn't mean s/he was guilty; the background check provides us with any information we should know.
-How a person gets to work is irrelevant, as long as they indicate that they can get to work.
-Therefore, instead of asking if s/he has children or has a car- something that may concern you about his/her ability to get to work reliably- you should ask instead if s/he can meet the work schedule.
+Anyone can be arrested but that doesn't mean they were guilty; the background check provides us with any information we should know.
+How a person gets to work is irrelevant as long as they indicate that they can get to work.
+Therefore, instead of asking if they have children or have a car- something that may concern you about their ability to get to work reliably- you should ask instead if they can meet the work schedule.
 Also, asking questions about attendance issues at previous jobs can be tricky as it may reveal medical conditions, something you shouldn't ask about or discriminate against.
 Your questions should stick to if the candidate is able and willing to perform the duties of this position.

-However, even if you don't ask, it is possible that the person might offer the information on his/her own.
+However, even if you don't ask, it is possible that the person might offer the information on their own.
 If this occurs:

-- Do not write the information down. - Do not pursue the subject with the applicant. - Do not discuss amongst the committee members. - Do not base your decision on that information. - Get help from University Human Resources.
+- Do not write the information down - Do not pursue the subject with the applicant - Do not discuss amongst the committee members - Do not base your decision on that information - Get help from University Human Resources

-Use care in crafting your questions sticking closely to the criteria you've established.
+Use care in crafting your questions sticking closely to the job-related criteria you've established.